gluethegiant/gtg-rack/README.md

 The audio is routed along three stereo buses: red, orange, and blue.
 The bus design makes it easy to patch together modules while creating simple or complex routing.

+This README will give you an overview and list of features for each module.
+Read the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki) for examples on how the modules work together.

 ## The Modular Bus Mixers

 ### 1. Mini Bus Mixer

-This mixer strip uses the least amount of real estate and is perfect for sounds that sit steady in the middle of your mix, like a kick or a bass.
+This mixer strip is perfect for sounds that sit steady in the middle of your mix, like a kick or a bass.

 * One mono or polyphonic input
-* Level controls to three stereo buses
+* Level knobs to three stereo buses
 * 2x or 4x preamp-style gain on input (selected from the context menu)
 * On button with CV input and pop filter

 ### 2. Gig Bus Mixer

-A mixer strip configured as a master bus and two post fader send buses, but without the CV inputs or the extra real estate of the School Bus Mixer.
+The Gig Bus Mixer treats the red bus as a master bus and has post fader sends to the blue and orange buses.

 * Stereo, mono, or polyphonic input
-* Constant power pan control
+* Constant power pan
-* Level controls to three stereo buses
+* Level knobs to three stereo buses
 * Blue and orange levels are post red level (red is the master bus)
 * 2x or 4x preamp-style gain on inputs (selected from the context menu)
 * On button with CV input and pop filter